 - Whether a foreign company or person has been recommended by an official of the potential governmental customer.

-If a foreign company or person exhibits any red flags, contact the Office of Compliance at your earliest opportunity.
+If a foreign company or person exhibits any red flags, contact the Office of Culture, Ethics and Compliance at your earliest opportunity.

 The following types of payments are prohibited under the FCPA: